thrawn01/quartz-garden/content/index.md

 And finally, Don’t take any one thing to seriously, including this.

-### Things I've Worked On
+### Things I've done
-I'm currently trying to build an open source based company with the goal of building an eco system which encourages efficiency, sustainability and high velocity, by creating a [pit of success](https://blog.codinghorror.com/falling-into-the-pit-of-success/) which developers will accidentally fall into,  by virtue of the environment, platform and frameworks we build.

-SQUEEEEEEEEEE!!!
-I'M SOOOOOOOOO EXCITED!!!

-I helped lead the engineering department at [mailgun.com](https://mailgun.com), and previously worked at [Rackspace](https://rackspace.com) where I helped launch and operate the Cloud Block Storage product.
+I helped lead the engineering department at [mailgun.com](https://mailgun.com), and previously worked at [Rackspace](https://rackspace.com) where I helped build and operate their Cloud Block Storage product.
 See [[about|About Me]] page for details.

 ### Blog
 See [[Posts|All My Blog Posts]]